PrinceCuet77/Hyperledger-Fabric/docs/source/orderer/ordering_service.md

 design.
 If you are an application developer, smart contract developer, or peer administrator, you will not notice a functional difference between an ordering service based on Raft versus Kafka.
-However, there are a few major differences worth considering, especially if you intend to manage an ordering service:
+However, there are a few major differences worth considering, especially if you intend to manage an ordering service.

 * Raft is easier to set up.
 Although Kafka has many admirers, even those admirers will (usually) admit that deploying a Kafka cluster and its ZooKeeper ensemble can be tricky, requiring a high level of expertise in Kafka infrastructure and settings.
 Additionally, there are many more components to manage with Kafka than with Raft, which means that there are more places where things can go wrong.
-And Kafka has its own versions, which must be coordinated with your orderers. **With Raft, everything is embedded into your ordering node**.
+Kafka also has its own versions, which must be coordinated with your orderers. **With Raft, everything is embedded into your ordering node**.

 * Kafka and Zookeeper are not designed to be run across large networks.
 While Kafka is CFT, it should be run in a tight group of hosts.
 This means that practically speaking you need to have one organization run the Kafka cluster.
-Given that, having ordering nodes run by different organizations when using Kafka (which Fabric supports) doesn't give you much in terms of decentralization because the nodes will all go to the same Kafka cluster which is under the control of a single organization.
+Given that, having ordering nodes run by different organizations when using Kafka (which Fabric supports) doesn't decentralize the nodes because ultimately the nodes all go to a Kafka cluster which is under the control of a single organization.
 With Raft, each organization can have its own ordering nodes, participating in the ordering service, which leads to a more decentralized system.